lwaix/FlagBox/README.md

 ).first()

 """
+Attention:
-# The result of the above two code queries is the same.
+  - The code below is the same as the result above
-# The difference is first() method is faster
+  - The difference:`first()` function selects only the first,it's faster
+  - But `all()[0]` gets all the first and then take the first one,it's slower

 user1 = User.search(
     (User.username=='user1') & (User.password=='passwd1')
 ).all()[0]

+In conclusion:
+  - If you only need to get the first one, use `first()`
+  - If you need to get all, use `all()`
 """

 print("id:{} username:{} password:{} balance:{}".format(user1.id, user1.username, user1.password, user1.balance))